How Much Will My Lumber Cost?

 A lot of African lumber faces this problem as it grows from one side of the continent to the other.
 Depending on whom you buy from and how deep they are into their forest concession, the distance lumber travels increases and the number of countries it crosses grows.
 Many of those countries in Africa through which the lumber passes are in the middle of civil wars which produce hazardous shipping conditions.
 The political climate of the regions can greatly affect lumber prices and usually causes fluctuations from one shipment to the other.
 So you may get a price on Sapele or African Mahogany one day and get a different one the next day, because the lumber for which you were originally quoted has now sold and new material with a different cost has taken its place.

 Regulation and Import/Export Fees

-I’m sorry to add to the frustration, but I can tell you if you go to your lumber dealer prepared with what you need and how you want to use it, we can help you find the right species, grade, length/width spec, quantity, certification, and ship it right to your door.
+I hope this article clears up some of the frustration.
+Lumber prices are highly variable based on all of the above factors.
+I can tell you if you go to your lumber dealer prepared with what you need and how you want to use it, we can help you find the right species, grade, length/width spec, quantity you need.
 Then we can give you a price.
 Until we have all those details, it is a best guess game on price.
 I guess the better question should be:

 “What are the factors that will affect the price of the lumber on my order?”

 Now we’re talking, and we can begin a true conversation to get you the best material, when you want it, at the best price.